Coronavirus: Public health expert reassures New Zealanders have low risk after first confirmed case

 Last night and this morning shoppers descended on supermarkets to stock up after news of the first confirmed case of coronavirus on New Zealand soil.

-A person in their 60s is in isolation at Auckland City Hospital after returning from Iran.
+A person in their 60s is in isolation at Auckland City Hospital after returning from Iran via Bali.

 But University of Otago professor of public health Michael Baker said there was no evidence of silent transmission, which means others have been infected but it has not yet shown up.